 - Some medications reduce sperm count.
 Salazopyrin (for colitis), phenytoin (epilepsy), colchicine (gout) and nitrofurantoin (urinary infections) may reduce sperm count.
 Alternate drugs are available for those maladies.
 Drugs used to treat certain cancers, such as cyclophosphamide, can cause permanent infertility if used in large doses.
 Testosterone taken to build muscle mass may irreversibly reduce sperm count.

 - Virtually all street drugs impair sperm production.
 For example, morphine and heroin cause infertility and impotence by stimulating the release of the hormone prolactin.
 Marijuana has been found to cause infertility, probably by lowering the hormones FSH and LH.

 - Abnormal sperm production may be caused by hormonal problems, such as undescended testicles and injury or damage to testicles from infections, chemicals or drugs.
 However, hormonal causes of infertility in men are unusual.

 - Stress, often a byproduct of infertility, can interfere with the hormones that produce sperm.

-Studies into sperm health are increasing and turning up possible new connections.
-For example, research indicates that obesity negatively affects sperm count and motility.
-Environmental pollution has been identified as a possible factor in reduced sperm quality.
-Researchers have found a correlation between a sedentary lifestyle and lower sperm counts.
-Studies have suggested a link between high-activity bicycling and reduced sperm concentration, possibly due to the stress the seat puts on the scrotum.
+Studies into sperm wellbeing are turning and growing up potential new connections.
+By way of instance, research suggests that obesity negatively impacts sperm count and motility.
+Environmental pollution was identified as a potential element in decreased sperm quality.
+Scientists have discovered a correlation between a sedentary lifestyle and reduced sperm counts.
+Studies have indicated a connection between high-activity bicycling and decreased sperm concentration, maybe because of the strain that the chair places on the scrotum.